 How to Remove the KONNI Trojan

-Supposing your computer has been infected, do you know what to do about the KONNI Trojan?
+If your computer has been infected, would you know how to handle the KONNI Trojan?

 The simplest way to remove the KONNI Trojan is to use a reliable anti-malware solution such as Outbyte Antivirus.
 To use the anti-malware, you’ve got to run your PC on Safe Mode because as earlier noted, KONNI uses some auto-persistence techniques, including manipulating the autostart items to include itself.

-For Windows 10 and 7 users, the following are the steps to take to get into Safe Mode with Networking.
+For Windows 7, 10, and 11 users, follow these steps to enter Safe Mode with Networking.

 - Open the Run utility by pressing the Windows + R keys on your keyboard.